 1. No CDN & SSL On Starter Plan

 Is the pricing affordable?
-No. Many similar hosts like FastComet start from $2.95/month, which also comes with free SSL & CDN even available on monthly billing.
-Not only that, but FastComet is also offering a faster performance than EasyWP.
+No. Many similar hosts like FastComet start from $2.95/month, with free SSL & CDN even available on monthly billing.
+Not only that, but FastComet also offers faster performance than EasyWP.

 2. CDN works only with Namecheap Domains

-I don't know whether it's a kind of beta stage limitation; you can't use Namecheap CDN when your domains are hosted elsewhere.
+I don't know whether it's a beta stage limitation; you can't use Namecheap CDN when your domains are hosted elsewhere.

 3. No Automatic Backups